Deep03/Seek-AI/README.md

-This is a project on gesture control using AI.
+# Gesture Control Project using AI

->Basic Features:
+## Basic Features:

-1. control mouse recognizing hand pattern from camera.
+1. Control mouse by recognizing hand patterns from a camera.
-2. Search web
+2. Search the web.
-3. Play song
+3. Play songs.
-4. Space type
+4. Type in space.

->Version 0:
+## Version 0:

-Task that the chat bot should do:
+Tasks that the chat bot should do:

-1 Finger: Create file <br />
+- 1 Finger: Create file.
-2 Finger: Open file <br />
+- 2 Fingers: Open file.
-3 Finger: Delete file  <br />
+- 3 Fingers: Delete file.